Skip to main content

 Teaching, Learning, and Academic Innovation has offered extended instructional design and technology support.
 Through the Canvas Learning Management System, faculty are virtually conducting live classes and tutoring sessions, providing interactive discussion boards and assigning coursework with integrated grading capabilities.

 Below you’ll learn how each college is finding creative solutions to address unique challenges.
-They have different approaches, but each is committed to providing
+They have different

 By Gabriela Antenore